ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 ## <a name="deployments-and-services"/> Why start from Deployments and Services

-### Makes you productive from Day One

-By first learning about deployments and services, I immediately had a handle on the **simplest and oft-used Kubernetes use-case**: "I want to have X in my cluster."
+By first learning about deployments and services, **I immediately had a handle on the simplest and oft-used Kubernetes use-case**: "I want to have X in my cluster."

 > The simplest and oft-used Kubernetes use-case: "I want to have X in my